Enalean/tuleap-documentation-en/languages/en/user-guide/ci.rst

 Hudson Widgets
 ``````````````

-Hudson service lets you adorn your personal and project dashboard with
+Hudson service lets you adorn your personal and project dashboards with
 many widgets.
 To know how to add widgets to your personal dashboard, see
 :ref:`login-and-personal-page`.
-The procedure is similar to add widgets to dashboard project (see :ref:`project-dashboard-content`).
+The procedure is similar to add widgets to
+project dashboards (see :ref:`project-dashboard-content`).

--  **My Hudson jobs**: only available on the personal dashboard.
+-  **My Hudson jobs**: only available on the personal dashboards.
 By
    default, it gives an overview of all the jobs of all the projects you
    are member of.
 You can of course select the jobs you wish to display
    by selecting the preferences link of the widget.